snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 If you have gone through this step, remember to use `archive_parquet` table instead of `archive` in the subesquent steps.

-## Use AWS Athena to access the data
+<h2 id="use-aws-athena-to-access-the-data">5.
+Use AWS Athena to access the data</h2>
 ### Keeping your Parquet data up-to-date

 You may want to also want to look into [triggers][glue-triggers] for the Glue script, which will enable you to keep the parquet copy up to date.